lyhue1991/eat_tensorflow2_in_30_days/README.md

 "Deep Learning with Python" is easy to understand as it uses various examples to demonstrate. **No mathematical equation is in this book since it focuses on cultivating the intuitive to the deep learning.**

-The Chinese version of this book could be downloaded here：https://pan.baidu.com/s/1-4q6VjLTb3ZxcefyNCbjSA password：wtzo

 ```python

 ```